phenotypic/ProbeOSX/README.md

 bash ProbeOSX.sh
 ```

-The script is fairly easy to use, simply run it using the command above to recieve the standart output.
-Here are some flags you can add if you would like more or less output:
+The script is fairly easy to use, simply run it using the command above.
+Here are some flags you can add:

 | Flag | Description |
 | --- | --- |